GSmithApps/hindent/README.md

 It is extra handy with lisps because they use a lot of parenthesis.
 So that's why most of the examples are lisp.

+The Hindent interpreter executes
+Hindent code by translating
+it to lisp then executing it using existing lisp interpreters/compilers.

 Here is how it works